About

 03

-No ticketing queue, no offshore support outsourcer.
-If you email about a number that looks wrong or a page that won't save, it lands in my inbox and I read it.
+If you email about a number that looks wrong or a page that won't save, it gets read and looked into.
+You'll hear back from a person.

 04

-No quiet data collection, no retroactive paywalling of features you were already using, no dark patterns.
+No retroactive paywalling of features you were already using, no quiet data collection, no dark patterns.
 If something changes in a way that affects you, you'll hear about it.

 05